Finance is the process for making accounting data useful.

 - Invested Capital Turns

-The Metrics section of New Constructs website shows how to calculate NOPAT, Invested Capital, WACC, ROIC, Free Cash Flow, NOPAT Margin, Invested Capital Turns, EVA and Economic Profit/earnings and perform rigorous stock analysis yourself.
+The Metrics section of our website shows how to calculate NOPAT, Invested Capital, WACC, ROIC, Free Cash Flow, NOPAT Margin, Invested Capital Turns, EVA and Economic Profit/earnings and perform rigorous stock analysis yourself.

-The Education section gives you the inside-scoop on how to uncover the truth.
+The Education section provides a wide variety of materials to give you the inside-scoop on how to uncover the truth.
 For example, see

-- Learn the dangers of using P/E multiples
+- Learn the dangers of using P/E and other multiples

-- Understand why the distinctions between growth and value investing styles are misleading
+- See why the distinctions between growth and value investing styles are misleading

-- Understand why cash is king and how to value stocks as Warren Buffet does
+- See why cash is king and how to value stocks as Warren Buffet does

 And much more on how to perform rigorous stock analysis yourself.